Brett Kern: 2020–2022

 On November 7, 2020, Kern was placed on injured reserve after suffering a wrist injury in Week 8 against the Cincinnati Bengals.
 He was activated on November 28, 2020.
 Kern was placed on the reserve/COVID-19 list by the Titans on December 29, 2020, and activated on January 2, 2021.

 The Titans finished the 2020 season atop the AFC South with an 11–5 record and qualified for the playoffs.
 In the Wild Card Round against the Baltimore Ravens, Kern had five punts for 228 net yards for a 45.6 average.

 On October 12, 2021, Kern was placed on the reserve/COVID-19 list by the Titans.
 He had missed the two previous games with a groin injury.
 Kern was activated on October 22, 2021.

 The Titans finished the 2021 season atop the AFC South with a 12–5 record and qualified for the playoffs as the #1 seed, earning a first-round bye.
-In the Divisional Round against the Cincinnati Bengals, he had four punts for 166 net yards for a 41.5 average.
+In the Divisional Round against the Cincinnati Bengals, he had four punts for 166 yards for a 41.5 average.

 Kern was released by the Titans on August 29, 2022, after undrafted rookie Ryan Stonehouse from Colorado State won the starting job.

 Philadelphia Eagles

-On December 13, 2022, Kern signed with the Philadelphia Eagles practice squad following an injury to their starting punter Arryn Siposs during a Week 14 game against the New York Giants.
-He was signed to the active roster on January 7, 2023.
+On December 13, 2022, Kern signed with the Philadelphia Eagles' practice squad following an injury to their starting punter Arryn Siposs during a Week 14 game against the New York Giants.
+Kern was signed to the active roster on January 7, 2023.
+He appeared in four regular season games and two of the Eagles' postseason games.

+Retirement

+On June 1, 2023, Kern announced his retirement from professional football.